lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 ## Decorator behavior has been unified

-To make the upgrade path from experimental decorators to standard decorators as smooth as possible, existing experimental decorators now support the standard spec, and work with the new `accessor` keyword.
-This is to make incremental migration to standard decorators possible.

-Once all decorator call sites in your project use the `accessor` keyword, you can build with `experimentalDecorators` set to `true` or `false` without a change in behavior.
+In Lit 3.0 our decorators support running in three configurations:

+1. With the TypeScript `experimentalDecorators` flag and properties without the `accessor` keyword.
+This is backwards compatible with Lit 2 users.
+As standard decorators are still immature, this is the most performant option that we recommend for production for the time being.
+2. With the TypeScript `experimentalDecorators` flag and with the `accessor` keyword.
+This aids migration to standard decorators.
+Code can add the `accessor` keyword one decorator at a time to migrate gradually.
+3. As standard decorators, which need the `accessor` keyword, and TypeScript 5.2 (without the `experimentalDecorators` flag), or Babel 7.23.0.

+Each of these configurations is self contained.
+An application can mix and match libraries written in each of these configurations, and it is not generally a breaking change for a library to switch from one decorator configuration to another.

-To make Lit decorators consistent between both decorator modes there have been some minor breaking changes to the experimental decorators:
+To make Lit decorators consistent between both decorator modes there have been some minor breaking changes to experimental decorators:

 - `@property` and `@state` must be used on the setter for hand-written accessors.
 The getter no longer works.
 - `requestUpdate()` is called automatically for `@property` and `@state` decorated